jtonic/handson-web-2018/README.md

       Project.description = 'project description';
     ```

 - symbols
     - well-known ones:
         - toStringTag
         - toPrimitive
         - isConcatSpreadable

 - Object extensions
     - `Object.assign` is not looking at prototype chain at all
     - Use Object.is instead of ===

+- Number extensions:
+    - use the following extensions of Number:
+        - parseInt, parseFloat
+        - isNaN,
+        - isFinite,
+        - isInteger
+        - isSafeInteger

+-

 ### Common JS errors: